Equality, diversity and inclusion at the British Academy

 - Organising a series of ‘lunch and learn’ all-staff sessions on different aspects of diversity

-Teams across the Academy are committed to ensuring the principles of diversity, equality and inclusion are embedded in everything we do.
+Teams across the Academy are committed to ensuring the principles of diversity, equality and inclusion and our responsibilities under the Equality Act 2010 are embedded in everything we do.